 Step 1: Rapid Assessment

-The rapid assessment should provide input on the cybersecurity baseline on people, processes & policies, and technology.
-It will typically encompass components:
+The rapid assessment should provide input on the cybersecurity baseline on people, processes, policies, and technology.
+It typically encompasses the following:

 • Agreement on the “Profiles” or levels that your company will establish for different stages of maturity.
 (An example is provided above).

-• Brief surveys (Less than 50 questions) to key personnel in the organization & Targeted interviews to round out the quantitative survey results
+• Brief surveys (less than 50 questions) to key personnel in the organization and targeted interviews to round out the quantitative survey results.

 Step 2: Target Maturity Roadmap